harness/developer-hub/docs/first-gen/firstgen-release-notes/fg-delegate.md

 ### What's new

 - The delegate was refactored to remove the `HelmChart` entity from the delegate JAR file.
-The `HelmChart` entity was replaced with a DTO that does not include an annotation for MongoDB.
+The `HelmChart` entity was replaced with a data transfer object (DTO) that does not include an annotation for MongoDB.
 The delegate dependency on MongoDB was eliminated.
 (DEL-5732)

 ## February 6, 2023, version 78321
 ### Delegate version 78306